 On had no idea what to expect from Ghosts With Shit Jobs before sitting down to watch.
 It rapidly proves to be a fascinatingly intelligent science-fiction film that blows you away with its complexity of ideas.
 Much of the world reminds you of the trilogy of contemporary science-fiction books that William Gibson wrote with Pattern Recognition (2003), Spook Country (2007) and Zero History (2010).
 In particular, the character of Rachel MacMillans Serina the human spammer feels like something that could easily have stepped out of the world of Hubertus Bigend and would be perfectly at home in his employ.

-One was considerably impressed with the maturity of writing and the dazzling grasp of science-fictional concepts that Jim Munroe throws around.
-Munroe does what the essence of all good conceptual science-fiction does he depicts a future where those in it are just ordinary people living their lives.
-The beauty of the film comes in a number of throwaway lines that these characters casually toss off that are abruptly making us do double-takes when we think about the layered cultural assumptions that come in the things that they are saying.
+One was considerably impressed with the maturity of writing and science-fictional concepts that Jim Munroe throws around.
+Munroe does what all good conceptual science-fiction should do he depicts a future where those in it are just ordinary people living their lives.
+The beauty of the film comes in a number of throwaway lines that these characters casually toss off that abruptly makie us do double-takes when we think about the layered cultural assumptions that come in what they are saying.
 Like when Jason Wrubell and Kelly Spilchak, the husband and wife in the Babymakers episode, talk about babies that became corrupted and throw out offhand lines like: So what do you do with the batch [of babies]?
 Trash the defectives and start over with a new batch.
-Or the goofing Joshua Hundert in the Silk Gatherers episode dismissing reports of giant mutant spiders wandering the area and throwaway lines like Oh man, well be drinking water tonight.
+Or Joshua Hundert in the Silk Gatherers episode dismissing reports of giant mutant spiders wandering the area and throwaway lines like Oh man, well be drinking water tonight.
 Another fascinating cultural assumption is that in this future Caucasian people are in a minority.
-The way this is conducted with discussion about the struggle of immigrants dealing with prejudice or the Chinese making comments about how white people dont seem to mind working 12-14 hour days makes this one of the few films that gives you a feeling of the assumptions made about them that minorities who live in a dominant other racial culture must deal with on a constant basis.
-This is strong and intelligent science-fiction.
+The way this is conducted with discussion about the struggle of immigrants dealing with prejudice or the Chinese making comments about how white people dont seem to mind working 12-14 hour days makes this one of the few films that gives you a feeling of the assumptions made about them that the minorities who live in a dominant other racial culture must deal with on a constant basis.

 Jim Munroe subsequently went on to write Haphead (2015), another very similar micro-budgeted science-fiction film, which was directed by Tate Donovan, one of the directors here.